SamMcD-S/SamMcD-S/README.md

 # Portfolio

-This portfolio documents my current, and past projects.
-As a Music student and Engineer, many of my projects exist either in the audio-electronics field, or are related to computer architecture.
+This repository demonstrates my current and past projects.
+While most of the projects relate to computer architecture or audio electronic design, I've also included a few miscellaneous embedded pojects.

+Any material in this repository is intended to be open source, and can be freely reused for educational (or other non-profitable) purposes.
+Nevertheless, please share your interest or questions with me via email at sammcdiarmidsterling@icloud.com.

 ## Current Projects
 ### Spectre Attack